rokwire/rokwire-docs/Capability Descriptions/converge.md

 **Synopsis:** Converge curates event recommendations within Rokwire by correlating the interests of Rokwire users.

-**Description:** Converge is a flexible decision-making engine that helps people find the content that best matches their interests.
+**Description:** Converge is a flexible decision-making engine that helps users find content that best matches their interests.
 Within the Rokwire platform, the Converge engine provides personalized recommendations for events based on both the explicitly and implicitly indicated interests of the users.
-Rokwire uses Converge to score and order the results which appear on the events panel of the Illinois app, helping community members find events around campus that match their interests, which they might not have otherwise known about.
+Rokwire uses Converge to score and order the results which appear on the events panel of the *Illinois* app, helping community members find events around campus that match their interests, which they might not have otherwise known about.

-**Building Blocks:** Receives receives from the following Building Blocks.
+**Building Block Interaction:** Receives data from the following Building Blocks.
 - Events
 - Profile